scottliu77/cop3530project1testsample/README.md

 2. Add your `List.h` and `SSLL.h` files into the `/src` directory.
 3. run `make` from the project root directory.

+Note: Project 1 will be graded on the UF CISE Linux servers.

 ## Contributors

 * Jennifer Cremer